 Grease and line a 8″ square cake tin.
 Preheat the oven to 180C.

 Melt the butter and chocolate together in a bowl over a saucepan of barely simmering water.

-Remove from the heat and allow to cool slighly before beating in the eggs and vanilla essence.
+Remove from the heat and allow to cool slighly before beating in the eggs, vanilla essence and sugar.

 Fold in the flour.

 Transfer to the prepared cake tin and bake for 25-30 minutes until set.